stassa/louise/README.md

    Louise can also learn new metarules given only an upper and lower bound on their numbers of literals.
-In the example of learning _Chain_ above, instead of specifying meta-dyadic, we can instead give an upper and lower bound of 3, with a declaration of `higher_order(3,3)`.
+In the example of learning _Chain_ above, instead of specifying Meta-dyadic, we can instead give an upper and lower bound of 3, with a declaration of `higher_order(3,3)`.

 8. Louise comes with a number of libraries for tasks that are useful when